cfelde/re-frame-highcharts/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/re-frame-highcharts.svg)](https://clojars.org/re-frame-highcharts)

-A little helper utility to make it easier to use Highcharts with re-frame and reagent.
+A little helper utility to make it easier to use Highcharts and Highstock with re-frame and reagent.

 ## Overview